C.J. Abrams Player Props: Nationals vs. Dodgers

 The Washington Nationals and C.J.
-Abrams, who went 1-for-3 with an RBI last time out, battle Tony Gonsolin and the Los Angeles Dodgers at Dodger Stadium, Tuesday at 10:10 PM ET.
+Abrams, who went 0-for-3 last time in action, take on Noah Syndergaard and the Los Angeles Dodgers at Dodger Stadium, Wednesday at 4:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Dodgers.
+In his last game he had a hitless showing (0-for-3) against the Dodgers.

 C.J.
 Abrams Game Info & Props vs. the Dodgers